This page describes global, regional, and zonal Compute Engine resources.

 - Persistent disk snapshots are available to all disks within the same project as the snapshot.

-- A network can be used by any instance in the same project.
-A network is a global resource, but individual subnets are regional resources.
+- A VPC network is a global resource, but individual subnets are regional resources.

-- Routes allow you to create complicated networking scenarios by letting you manage how traffic destined for a certain IP range should be routed, similar to how a router directs traffic within a local area network.
-Routes apply to networks within a Google Compute Engine project and are considered a global resource.
+- Routes allow you to create complex networking scenarios by letting you manage how traffic destined for a certain IP range should be routed, similar to how a router directs traffic within a local area network.
+Routes apply to VPC networks within a GCP project and are considered global resources.

 - Global operations